cvilla87/AWS-Snippets/README.md

 **VACUUM**
 Re-sorts rows and reclaims space in either a specified table or all tables in the current database.

-Warning: Only the table owner or a superuser can effectively vacuum a table.
+*Warning*: Only the table owner or a superuser can effectively vacuum a table.
 If VACUUM is run without the necessary table privileges, the operation completes successfully but has no effect.

 ```sql
 VACUUM tbl;